 Sony BRAVIA 5 98:

 The Sony BRAVIA 5 98 is a mid-range model that competes with the TCL 98QM8K.
-Some people might prefer the Sony's superior image processing and accuracy, but the TCL has better image quality, is more suitable for bright rooms, and offers more gaming features.
+Some people might prefer the Sony model's superior image processing and accuracy, but the TCL TV offers better image quality, is better suited to bright rooms, and offers more gaming features.
 This makes the TCL the better option for most people, especially since it's a lot cheaper than the Sony.

 See our review -